Raghavendra-Gali/edx_analytics_edge/README.md

 ### EDX Course MITx - 15.071x (Summer 2015)

+#### Week 9 (Linear Optimization)
+This week used Excel sheets to set up an optimization problem.
+Each problem was formulated as follows:

+- **Objective function** : This is what you want to minimise or maximise depending on the use-case.
+This is a real number (not integer) for linear optimization.
+- **Decision variables** : These are the things under your control, which you can vary to set up different solutions.
+For example when blending gasoline, how much of each type of crude to use.
+- **Constraints** : These are limiting factors which the model uses when optimising.
+A common constraint is that the decision variables can't be negative.
+Others are domain-specific to the model.

 #### Week 8 (Kaggle Competition)

 I tried a lot of models, my private ranking was 222/1884, public was 783/1884.
-I definitely overfitted to tha AUC given on the public leaderboard !
+My AUC actually increased going from the private to public leaderboard, but others increased by more.

 ##### Models I tried:
 - Logistic Regression